nekocode/use-shared-state/README.md

 ***Why choose it?***

 1. It's lightweight, includes only less than 100 lines source code, so it's very suitable to use in component or library projects
-2. Re-rendering components in minimum range.
-Using the example below, if we share a shared-state with b and e components, then when this shared-state updates, only b and e components will be re-rendered
+2. Update components in minimum range.
+Using the example below, if we share a shared-state with b and e components, then when this shared-state updates, only b and e components will be updated
 ```
   a
 +-+-+